pariyamd/Transfer-learning-evaluation/README.md

 CNN Transfer learning and fine tuning presentation and implementation

 ## Introduction
 This presentation is for Data Mining course in Amirkabir University of Technology.
-Our group consisted of .
+Group members:
+- Aria Mostajeran
+- Zahra Salarian
+- Pariya Mehrbod
+- Kian Kashfipour

 ## Presentation Objectives